mcwang-neu/BIC-LP/README.md

 ## Data Preparation

 Before conducting BIC-LP, you need to generate two types of coefficients, Lasso linear Regrassion coefficients (LRC) and Pearson's correlation coefficients (PCC).
 Current version of BIC-LP supports only second-order Markov.
-Thus, the size LRC matrix should be 2*p \times p.
-The element {e}_{ij} means the relationship between $i$ and $j$, where $i$ comes from t-1 or t-2 time stamp and $j$ comes from the time stamp of t.
+Thus, the size LRC matrix should be 2*p × p.
+The element e<sub>ij<\sub> means the relationship between _i_ and _j_, where _i_ comes from _t_-1 or _t_-2 time stamp and _j_ comes from the time stamp of _t_.
+And you need to switch the non-zero elements in M<sub>LRC<\sub> to range(0.5, 1) via any tool you like.

 ## Contact
 If you have any question, don't hesitate to contact us: